 - Grapevine wreath form

-How to Make a Fall Leaf Wreath
+How to Make a Fall Leaf Wreath in 15 Minutes

-1. Cut (or break) off smaller pieces from the big branch of preserved leaves.
+Cut (or break) off smaller pieces from the big branch of preserved leaves.
 You want a few inches of leaves and a branch a couple inches long.
 Sometimes the leaves are smushed together.
 Use your fingers to unfurl the leaves as needed.

-3. After you’ve filled your wreath hang with a ribbon (I used a wide piece of burlap ribbon for mine).
+After you’ve filled your wreath hang with a ribbon (I used a wide piece of burlap ribbon for mine).

 Once you are done enjoying this wreath for the fall, you can either save it for next year, or remove the branches, save them for another project, and make a new wreath with the grapevine wreath form.
 Check out how you can turn this into a poinsettia wreath for Christmas in minutes!